cloutiy/inger/README.md

 The development of the Inger compiler started off as a project at the University of Arnhem and Nijmegen (The Netherlands), aimed at taking a closer look at the back end of a (possibly new) compiler (the code generation part).
 Eventually we started developing our own little language, inspired by the symbolic machine language C.

 ## The Book
 The primary goal was always to write a book that describes the process of writing a compiler in C, with lots of practical example.
 In the end, Inger has become the biggest practical example of all.
-The following people have contributed to the Inger compiler and the compiler handbook:
+The following people have contributed to the Inger compiler and the Compiler Construction - A Practical Approach book:

 * Frank Benders
 * Marco Devillers